vegaf1/xplane-acasx/README.md

 ### Prerequisites

-The software you need to install the software
+The software you need to run the program

 ```
 * Obtain a copy of the ACAS sxU algorithm to test the logic on the xplane flight simulator